Investigating the transverse-momentum- and pseudorapidity-dependent flow vector decorrelation in p--Pb collisions with a Multi-Phase Transport model: RESULTS AND DISCUSSION

 \subsection{Pseudorapidity-dependence of decorrelation}

 The $\eta$-dependent $v_{2}$ is first calculated before studying the decorrelation.
-We follow the two-particle correlation method and the nonflow subtraction strategy used by the ALICE experiment~\cite{ALICE:2023gyf}.
+We follow the two-particle correlation method used by the ALICE experiment.
 The correlation between three groups of particles is constructed based on Eq.~\ref{eq: template fit}, then the flow coefficients are extracted for three combinations:

 where $a$, $b$, and $c$ represent the hadrons with $p_{\mathrm{T}}>$ 0 GeV/$c$ at different rapidity bins.
 Similarly, $v_{n}(\eta^{a})$ and $v_{n}(\eta^{b})$ can be obtained by alternating the indices $a$, $b$, and $c$ in Eq.~\ref{eq: 3x2PC}.
-Figure~\ref{fig:v2_eta} shows the $v_{2}$ of the charged hadrons for $p_{\mathrm{T}}>$ 0 GeV/$c$ as a function of $\eta$ in 0--5\%, 5--10\%, 10--20\%, and 20--40\% centrality ranges, and the comparison to the ALICE data~\cite{ALICE:2023gyf}.
-The results obtained from different configurations of the AMPT model are shown in Fig.~\ref{fig:v2_eta_a} and Fig.~\ref{fig:v2_eta_b}, respectively.
+Figure~\ref{Fig: v2 eta} shows the $v_{2}$ of the charged hadrons for $p_{\mathrm{T}}>$ 0 GeV/$c$ as a function of $\eta$ in 0--5\%, 5--10\%, 10--20\%, and 20--40\% centrality ranges.
+The results obtained from different configurations of the AMPT model are compared with the ALICE data.
 The calculations obtained with a 0.5 mb cross section, $a$ = 0.3, $b$ = 0.15, and $\tau$ = 30 fm/$c$ (Par1) provide a good description of the data at mid-rapidity but slightly underestimate the $v_{2}$ at forward and backward rapidity.
 On the other hand, the Par2 calculations with a larger cross section ($\sigma$ = 3 mb) describe the data at forward and backward rapidity but significantly overestimate the $v_{2}$ at mid-rapidity.
 The calculations without hadron rescatterings (Par6) are lower compared to the Par1 results, especially at mid-rapidity, while the deviation is negligible at forward and backward rapidity.
 Similar behavior is observed in the results obtained with larger Lund $a$ and $b$ (Par4).
 Furthermore, the results obtained from Par5 are significantly enhanced for all rapidity bins, indicating the impact of resonance decay on the integrated-$v_{2}$.
 One can see that the results from all configurations cannot simultaneously describe the data at mid- and forward/backward-rapidity.
 This suggests that the rapidity dependence of parameters (e.g., the initial conditions, the strength of parton interactions) needs to be considered in further developments of the model~\cite{Lin:2021mdn}.